nelsonkimaiga/LwlFormLogic/README.md

 c.
 MySQL 5.7

 d.
+Locate https://github.com/nelsonkimaiga/LwlFormLogic/blob/main/formlogic/src/main/resources/application.yml and edit the datascource username and put your Mysql password

+e.
 Once cloned, go to the root of the directory named **formlogic** andrun **./gradlew build**

-e.
+f.
 Backend service should run successfully.

 2. To run the front-end client: